 For a sustainable future

-Our fundamental purpose is to cultivate new knowledge and nurture civilization as a core value of our society.
+Our fundamental purpose is to cultivate new knowledge and nurture education as a core value of our society.
 This is why we focus on global challenges and opportunities.
-We use our work as a means to advance positive and sustainable development for individuals, communities and the world at large.
+We work to advance positive and sustainable development for individuals, communities and the world at large.
 Our multidisciplinary research platforms combine our strong disciplinary knowledge with prevailing global trends.
-In addition to finding solutions to complex problems, our research findings also give rise to new theoretical frameworks, new scientific thinking or even completely new fields of science.
+In addition to finding solutions to complex problems, our research findings also give rise to new theoretical frameworks, new scientific thinking and even completely new fields of science.

 Measuring and rewarding the individual impact is an established part of how we work.
-We collect and follow up all duties and activities related societal impact from all researchers and teachers.
-The metrix used cover task related to management and practice, economics and business and also tasks related to the society and culture.
+We collect and follow up all duties and activities related to societal impact from all researchers and teachers.
+The metrics used cover tasks related to management and practice, economics and business, and also tasks related to society and culture.

 Openness is an essential part of science.
-Osuva is the open publications archive of University of Vaasa.
-Osuva includes publications, theses and parallel publications of scholarly articles at University of Vaasa.
-Osuva includes references, abstracts and full text of the publications.
+Osuva is the open publications archive of the University of Vaasa.
+Osuva lists publications, theses and parallel publications of scholarly articles at the University of Vaasa.
+Osuva includes the references, abstracts and full text of the publications.
 The open science principles of the University of Vaasa cover open publishing of research results and data.
 The principles support the diffusion of research knowledge among researchers and throughout society.

-The Ministry of Education and Culture made a survey in fall 2019 about open science and research in Finnish universities and the University of Vaasa improved as planned its position.
+The Ministry of Education and Culture made a survey in fall 2019 about open science and research in Finnish universities, and the University of Vaasa improved its position as planned.

-Our researchers actively take part in different level societal discussions and are always available for political decision makers, the public sector, companies and media.
+Our researchers actively take part in societal discussions on different levels and are always available for political decision-makers, the public sector, companies and the media.
 We want to advance the management of complex issues together with public, private and third sector operators as well as citizens.
 We want to be an active member of the innovation ecosystem.
-This creates excellent opportunities to enhance the impact of the university’s research and education regionally, nationally and internationally.
+This creates excellent opportunities to enhance the impact of our research and education regionally, nationally and internationally.

-We have recruited several new tenure track researchers, and the these new recruitments and increased external funding have allowed us to diversify our research into energy storage, space data and innovations.
+We have recruited several new tenure-track researchers, and the new recruitments and increased external funding have allowed us to diversify our research into energy storage, space data, and innovations.

 Events for impact

-Increasing and developing the interest of children and young people are done for example through LUMA-keskus Pohjanmaa.
+The interest of children and the young is increased and developed, for example, through LUMA-keskus Pohjanmaa.

-Furthermore, we organise yearly the Lukiopäivä (high-school day) that brough almost 2000 highschoolers to the campus in fall 2019.
+Furthermore, we organise yearly a Lukiopäivä (a high-school day) that brought almost 2,000 secondary school students to the campus in fall 2019.